enkelmedia/website/docusaurus/blog/2024-02-01-pgxn-architecture/index.md

   they work together.
 ---

-At Tembo, our customers have benefited significantly from the development of a vast array of PostgreSQL extensions.
-We firmly believe they're the key to the "just use Postgres" future: along with workload-specific infrastructure, new extensions and combinations of tools power the success of [Tembo Stacks].
+At Tembo, we firmly believe extensions are the key to the "just use Postgres" future.
+In fact, along with workload-specific infrastructure, new extensions and combinations of tools power the success of [Tembo Stacks].

-We want to see those benefits continue, and indeed to grow, which is why we've made a significant investment to improve the Postgres extension distribution ecosystem, most recently by [adding PGXN creator David Wheeler] to our team.
+We want to see the usage of extensions continue, and indeed to grow, which is why we've made a significant investment to improve the Postgres extension distribution ecosystem, most recently by [adding PGXN creator David Wheeler] to our team.
 We want to work with the Postgres community to design, build, and benefit from the